-Stephen Thompson, a graduate of Goldsmiths, University of London, and Sunderland College of Art, works from a studio in Hythe, Kent.
+Stephen Thompson, a graduate of Goldsmiths College, University of London, and Sunderland College of Art, works from a studio in Hythe, Kent.
 He has been painting and exhibiting for over 35 years and has work in collections in the United Kingdom and abroad.

 In addition he curates exhibitions regularly, does periodic demonstrations by invitation and runs workshops focusing on painting, printmaking, mixed media techniques, pottery and contextual studies.

 For more information go to 'future exhibitions and contact details'.